eazymation/jbds-via-html5/README.md

 ![open sample](images/family_sample.png)

-expand the tree and right click on Family, and choose new reresentation -> other, then choose 'Persons diagram', click finish then OK.
+expand the tree and right click on Family, and choose new reresentation -> other, then choose 'Persons diagram', click finish, then click OK.

 ![new representation](images/new_rep.png)